jdhruv1503/obsidian-vault/ELL884 - NLP/POS Tagging.md

 # The task

 Take a string of words and a tagset.
-Automatically assign a tag
+Automatically assign a tag (DISAMBIGUATE)

 ## TODO